deviantony/docker-elk/README.md

 * 5601: Kibana

 > **Warning**
-> Elasticsearch's [bootstrap checks][booststap-checks] were purposely disabled to facilitate the setup of the Elastic
+> Elasticsearch's [bootstrap checks][bootstrap-checks] were purposely disabled to facilitate the setup of the Elastic
 > stack in development environments.
 For production setups, we recommend users to set up their host according to the
 > instructions from the Elasticsearch documentation: [Important System Configuration][es-sys-config].